Larasquad/filter/README.md

 ```php
     protected $filterable = ["first_name", "last_name", "email"];
 ```
-Note that, if you send put an attribute on the `$filberable` array which is not available in model column, in these case, you have to write a method on it.
+Note that, if you put an attribute on the `$filberable` array which is not available in database column, in these case, you have to write a method on it.

 Example,